xled/xled-docs/docs/rest_api.rst

 Available since firmware version 2.5.6.

-Effect is received in body of the request with Content-Type application/octet-stream.
+Effect is received in body of the request.
 This call must be preceeded by a call to `movies/new`.

 HTTP request
 ````````````

 `POST /xled/v1/movies/full`

+`X-Auth-Token`
+	Authentication token

+`Content-Type`
+	"application/octet-stream"

 Response
 ````````